databrickslabs/dbldatagen/README.md

 > `%pip install git+https://github.com/databrickslabs/dbldatagen`

-The `%pip install` method will work in the Databricks Community Environment also.
+The `%pip install` method will work in the Databricks Community Environment and in Delta Live Tables also.

 To install as a notebook-scoped library targetting earlier runtimes, use the following: